marcoparrone/graphicsmagick/README.md

 podman or docker are needed.

-I tested this scripts on CentOS Stream release 8 with podman.
+I tested these scripts on CentOS Stream release 8 with podman.

 If you use docker, replace docker=podman with docker=docker in the Makefile.